 We hope the opportunity to observe a board or panel allows observers to better understand how complex elements (research questions, methodological approach, expected value or impact and cost effectiveness) come together to prioritise our awards.
 We hope this experience:

-- is informative to attendees in developing their own successful research proposals
+- is informative for attendees to help in developing their own successful research applications

 - assists attendees in providing better quality reviews